 They chase round and round the garden, under shrubs and out again, up in to the trees and down again, into the water dish and out again, all energy, all action packed.

 Being ground feeders they eat almost anything thrown on the ground but prefer fruit to seed.
 We recently bought a tub of RSPB fruity nibbles which have been a great success and, at first light every morning we have a queue outside waiting for them to be put out.
 To try and avoid arguments we have to scatter them round different parts of the garden.

-It will not belong before most the TV arials around us will have a male singing away at dusk.
+It will not be long before most of the TV arials around us will have a male singing away at dusk.

-Blackbirds are real characters and make garden bird watching fun
+Blackbirds are number 3 in the top garden birds survey.
+They are real characters and make garden bird watching fun.